 Students and professionals in the field of museum studies may specialize in a variety of industries.
 Some include:

-- Exhibit design and management
+Exhibit design and management

-- Local, state, national, or international history
+Local, state, national, or international history

-- Academic museums and galleries
+Academic museums and galleries

-- Zoos and aquariums
+Zoos and aquariums

 Archeology, anthropology, history, or geology

 Specialists in these areas might choose to further specialize by becoming experts in a particular aspect of their specialty.
 African-American history, public history, cultural anthropology, technology and innovation, and Renaissance art are all examples of sub-specializations in the above mentioned specialties.

-Potential Career Opportunities for Individuals with a Museum Studies Graduate Degree
+Potential Career Opportunities for Individuals with a Masters in Museum Studies

-Graduates of a museum studies program might choose to pursue career opportunities that include; archivists, curators, or technicians; other professionals in the field of museum studies work as researchers, educators, managers, analysts, or preservationists.
+Graduates in masters in museum studies might choose to pursue career opportunities that include; archivists, curators, or technicians; other professionals in the field of museum studies work as researchers, educators, managers, analysts, or preservationists.
 They might work in museums and galleries, but some might work for governmental entities, educational institutions, and other public and private organizations and businesses.